-The Journal on Education in Emergencies (JEiE), a scholarly, peer-reviewed journal, aims to fill gaps in education in emergencies (EiE) research and policy.
+The Journal on Education in Emergencies, a scholarly, double-anonymous, peer-reviewed journal, aims to fill gaps in education in emergencies (EiE) research and policy.
 Building on the tradition of collaboration between practitioners and academics in the EiE field, JEiE’s purpose is to improve learning in and across service-delivery, policy-making, and academic institutions by providing a space where scholars and practitioners can publish rigorous quantitative, qualitative, and mixed-methods research articles, and robust and compelling field notes that both inform policy and practice and stir debate.
 JEiE provides access to the ideas and evidence needed to inform sound EiE programming, policy-making, funding decisions, academic program curricula, and future research.
 JEiE specifically aims to:

 - Publish rigorous scholarly and applied work that sets the standard for evidence in the field

 - Stimulate research and debate to build evidence and collective knowledge about EiE

 - Promote learning across service-delivery organizations, academic institutions, and policy-makers that is informed by evidence

 - Define knowledge gaps and key trends that will inform future research

 JEiE welcomes articles within the entire continuum of prevention, preparedness, response, recovery through to development.
 In addition, articles linking EiE with thematic/cross-cutting issues (gender, inclusive education, human rights, etc.) are also appropriate.
 We also welcome books for review on topics related to education in emergencies.
 Authors or publishers are requested to submit two copies to the Journal’s Book Review Editor for consideration for review in an upcoming issue.